zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 #### How to Use `wazuhevtx`

+Here I will use `wazuh-logtest` the way I did above, with some extra steps.

 ##### Step 1: Install the Tool

 You can use `pip` or clone the repository if you want to use it both as a library and a CLI tool.
 Install the module using `pip install https://github.com/zbalkan/wazuhevtx/archive/refs/heads/main.zip`, after you created a virtual environment of your preference.